PatternsTechGit/PT_Angular-Materials-Side/README.md

 # Adding Angular Material's Side for Routing

-In this exersice we are going to use Angular Material's Side nav in angular application.
+## What is Angular Material

-[Angualr Material](https://material.angular.io/guide/getting-started) is a UI component library for Angular  developers.
-Angualr Material helps to construct attractive, consistent, and functional web pages.
+[Angular Material](https://material.angular.io/guide/getting-started) is a UI component library for Angular  developers.
+Angular Material helps to construct attractive, consistent, and functional web pages.
 It is used to create a responsive and faster website.

-## Angular Materual Side nav
+## What is Angular Material Side nav

 Angular Material provides two sets of components designed to add collapsible side content (often navigation, though it can be any content) alongside some primary content.
 These are the sidenav and drawer components.

 The sidenav components are designed to add side content to a fullscreen app.
 For more details click link https://material.angular.io/components/sidenav/overview

+## About this exercise

+Previously we new scafolded Angular application in which we have integrated

+* FontAwesome
+* Bootstrap
+* Routing
-## Top Nav
+* Bootstrap Top Nav

-We already have a tool bar implemented in our application.
-To see how to create top nav [Click Here](https://github.com/PatternsTechGit/PT_BootstrapNavBar)

-## Routing:
-To add `routing`,`components` and configure routes [Click Here](https://github.com/PatternsTechGit/PT_Routing)
+In this exercise we will

+* Integrate Angular Material
+* Add Styling
+* Toggling Sidenav

 <font size="5" color="grey">**Step 1: Adding Angular Material support**</font>